CSSSR/jquery.csssr.validation/README.md

 ### Quickstart

-To initialize the plugin, simply add the `data-validate` attribute to your form.
-Keep in mind that you *should not* add the `novalidate` attribute.
-It will be added automatically once the plugin is initialized.
-Add the `required` attribute the fields you want to be checked for empty values, and set the css class which will be added to the field when the value is empty using the `data-invalid-class` attribute:
+To initialize the plugin, simply add the `data-validate` attribute to your form. *Keep in mind that you *should not* add the `novalidate` attribute.
+It will be added automatically once the plugin is initialized.*

+Add the `required` attribute the fields you want to be checked for empty values, and set the css class which will be added to the field when the value is empty using the `data-invalid-class` attribute.

 ```html
 <form